Rishitamamidipalli/Handwritten_digits_and_charecters_recognization/README.md

-# Hand written character and digit recognition
+# Hand written character and digit recognition using CNN
 This project implements a Convolutional Neural Network (CNN) for recognizing handwritten characters and digits.

 # dataset